 What is risedronate?

-- The usual dose of risedronate is 35 mg (1 tablet) ONCE A WEEK (every 7 days).1
+- The usual dose of risedronate is 1 tablet ONCE A WEEK (every 7 days).

 - Always take your risedronate exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much risedronate to take, how often to take it, and any special instructions.